 To an admiring bog!

 Great!
-Our code read in and printed out the content of the file.
-We’ve got a few flaws though.
-The main function has multiple responsibilities; generally functions are clearer and easier to maintain if each function is responsible for only one idea.
+The code read and then printed the content of the file.
+But the code has a few flaws.
+The main function has multiple responsibilities: generally, functions are clearer and easier to maintain if each function is responsible for only one idea.
 The other problem is that we’re not handling errors as well as we could be.
-While our program is still small, these flaws aren’t a big problem, but as our program grows, it will be harder to fix them cleanly.
-It’s good practice to begin refactoring early on when developing a program, as it’s much easier to refactor smaller amounts of code, so we’ll do that now.
+The program is still small so these flaws aren’t a big problem, but as the program grows, it will be harder to fix them cleanly.
+It’s good practice to begin refactoring early on when developing a program, because it’s much easier to refactor smaller amounts of code.
+We’ll do that next.

 Refactoring to Improve Modularity and Error Handling

-There are four problems that we’d like to fix to improve our program, and they have to do with the way the program is structured and how it’s handling potential errors.
+To improve our program, we’ll fix four problems that have to do with the program’s structure and how it’s handling potential errors.

-First, our main function now performs two tasks: it parses arguments and opens up files.
-For such a small function, this isn’t a huge problem.
-However, if we keep growing our program inside of main, the number of separate tasks the main function handles will grow.
-As a function gains responsibilities, it gets harder to reason about, harder to test, and harder to change without breaking one of its parts.
-It’s better to separate out functionality so that each function is responsible for one task.
+First, our main function now performs two tasks: it parses arguments and opens files.
+For such a small function, this isn’t a major problem.
+However, if we continue to grow our program inside main, the number of separate tasks the main function handles will increase.
+As a function gains responsibilities, it becomes more difficult to reason about, harder to test, and harder to change without breaking one of its parts.
+It’s best to separate functionality so each function is responsible for one task.

-This also ties into our second problem: while query and filename are configuration variables to our program, variables like f and contents are used to perform our program’s logic.
-The longer main gets, the more variables we’re going to need to bring into scope; the more variables we have in scope, the harder it is to keep track of the purpose of each.
-It’s better to group the configuration variables into one structure to make their purpose clear.
+This issue also ties into the second problem: although query and filename are configuration variables to our program, variables like f and contents are used to perform the program’s logic.
+The longer main becomes, the more variables we’ll need to bring into scope; the more variables we have in scope, the harder it will be to keep track of the purpose of each.
+It’s best to group the configuration variables into one structure to make their purpose clear.

-The third problem is that we’ve used expect to print out an error message when opening the file fails, but the error message only says file not found.
-There are a number of ways that opening a file can fail besides the file being missing: for example, the file might exist, but we might not have permission to open it.
-Right now, if we’re in that situation, we’d print the file not found error message that would give the user the wrong advice!
+The third problem is that we’ve used expect to print an error message when opening the file fails, but the error message just prints file not found.
+Opening a file can fail in a number of ways besides the file being missing: for example, the file might exist, but we might not have permission to open it.
+Right now, if we’re in that situation, we’d print the file not found error message that would give the user the wrong information!

-Fourth, we use expect repeatedly to deal with different errors, and if the user runs our programs without specifying enough arguments, they’ll get an “index out of bounds” error from Rust that doesn’t clearly explain the problem.
-It would be better if all our error handling code was in one place so that future maintainers only have one place to consult in the code if the error handling logic needs to change.
-Having all the error handling code in one place will also help us to ensure that we’re printing messages that will be meaningful to our end users.
+Fourth, we use expect repeatedly to handle different errors, and if the user runs our program without specifying enough arguments, they’ll get an index out of bounds error from Rust that doesn’t clearly explain the problem.
+It would be best if all the error handling code was in one place so future maintainers have only one place to consult in the code if the error handling logic needs to change.
+Having all the error handling code in one place will also ensure that we’re printing messages that will be meaningful to our end users.

-Let’s address these problems by refactoring our project.
+Let’s address these four problems by refactoring our project.